-One of my favourite parts of wedding receptions are the speeches: it's essentially an outpouring of love & support from the friends and family of the newly married couple and it's always a beautiful thing.
-While wedding reception speeches can range from cute to cringe, they’re always memorable.
+One of my favorite parts of wedding receptions is the speeches: it's essentially an outpouring of love & support from the friends and family of the newly married couple, and it's always a beautiful thing.
+While wedding reception speeches can range from cute to cringe, they're always memorable.
 For our latest post in our series on wedding traditions, we wanted to break down the order of speeches at the wedding reception, traditionally speaking.

-Bare in mind, your wedding is precisely that, your wedding!
-You can choose whatever order works for you, this is simply the traditional way of doing things.
+Keep in mind; your wedding is precisely that, your wedding!
+You can choose whatever order works for you.
+This guide is simply the traditional way of doing things.

 The Best Man

 Traditionally, the best man is the first up to give a speech at the wedding reception.
-When giving a a speech, it’s important to remind all speakers, especially the grooms' right hand man/woman, to keep things in line with the tone of the reception - remember, there will be friends and family, possibly even co-workers or bosses in attendance, so it’s a good idea to avoid anything too raunchy or wild in a best man speech.
+When giving a speech, it's important to remind all speakers, especially the grooms' right-hand man/woman, to keep things in line with the reception tone.
+Remember, there will be friends and family, possibly even co-workers or bosses in attendance, so it's a good idea to avoid anything too raunchy or wild in a best man speech.

 Maid Of Honour

-After the grooms B.F.F has given a speech, it’s up to the maid of honour to take their turn at saying a few words to the bride, groom, and all in attendance.
-We previously covered everything you’ll need to know for a maid of honour speech here.
+After the grooms B.F.F has given a speech, it's up to the maid of honor to take their turn at saying a few words.
+We previously covered everything you'll need to know for a maid of honor speech here.

 Parents of the Married Couple

-After the B.F.F’s of the married couple have given their speeches, the parents of the bride(s) or groom(s) are up next.
-There is no real order that the parents have to go in, it’s totally up to them.
-The main goal for parents of the couple giving a speech is to thank everyone involved in the wedding itself, from the bridal party to the guests and everyone in between.
-While the parents speech is optional, it’s quite common nonetheless so I wanted to add it into this list.
+After the B.F.F's of the married couple have given their speeches, the bride's and groom's parents are up next.
+There is no natural order that the parents have to go in; it's totally up to them.
+The main goal for the couple's parents giving a speech is to thank everyone involved in the wedding itself, from the bridal party to the guests and everyone in between.
+While the parents' speech is optional, it's pretty standard nonetheless, so I wanted to add it to this list.

 The Newly Married Couple

-The couple will often raise a glass and toast everyone that helped them bring their dream wedding to life and also to acknowledge everyone that has taken the time out to come along and attend the wedding ceremony and reception.
-The bride and/or groom will also usually say a few words about the future they’ll share together and getting to the point of being married.
+The couple will often raise a glass and toast everyone that helped them bring their dream wedding to life and acknowledge everyone who has taken the time to come along and attend the wedding ceremony and reception.
+The bride or groom will also usually say a few words about the future they'll share and getting to the point of being married.

-Ultimately, you can add in speeches from anyone you wish to include in your special day/night, this is simply just the traditional order of things.
-We’d love to hear who gave speeches at your wedding, we’ve heard some pretty cute + funny stories about speeches lately from past brides and it’s always great to hear about the wedding reception!
+Ultimately, you can add in speeches from anyone you wish to include in your special day/night; this is just the traditional order of things.
+We'd love to hear who gave speeches at your wedding, we've listened to some pretty cute + funny stories about speeches lately from past brides, and it's always great to hear about the wedding reception!